 Oh no!
 Your iPhone just fell into the toilet, pool, sink, or other body of water.
 What now?
 How do you dry a wet iPhone or save other smartphones from water damage?
 It’s a common problem.
 Many people want to know what to do when your smartphone gets wet.

 I was in a cell phone store once and a woman was insisting her phone never got wet.
 Well, guess what?
 They can tell.
-When a cell phone technician opens up the phone, there a wet sensor that will show weather the phone has had any water damage.
-I watched at the sales tech opened the phone and showed the water damage indicator to the woman.
+When a cell phone technician opens up the phone, there a wet sensor that will show whether the phone has had any water damage.
+I watched the sales tech opened the phone and showed the water damage indicator to the woman.
 She finally admitted that she dropped her phone into the toilet.

 If you are on this blog post, it’s probably because you are looking for a way to dry your smartphone.
 Thankfully, there are some ways to save your iPhone from water damage.
 This post is all about how to dry a wet iPhone or other smartphone and save it from water damage.

 The CNET Way To Save a Wet Smartphone